RakhithJK/marticliment-UniGetUI-wiki/Home.md

 # WingetUI

 **First of all...
-What is WingetUI?** WingetUI is an application whose main goal is to create a GUI Store for the most common CLI package managers for Windows, such as Winget and Scoop.
+What is WingetUI?** WingetUI is an application whose main goal is to create an intuitive UI to manage the most common CLI package managers for Windows, such as [Winget](https://learn.microsoft.com/en-us/windows/package-manager/) and [Scoop](https://scoop.sh/).

-From here, you'll be able to download, install, upgrade and uninstall any software published on Winget or Scoop.
+From here, you'll be able to download, install, update and uninstall any software published on Winget or Scoop — and so much more.

 AppGet was supported in release 0.3, but since that project has been discontinued, the support has been removed.

-**This project has no connection to the official Winget-CLI project — it's completely unofficial.**
+**Disclaimer:** This project has no connection with the official [Winget project](https://github.com/microsoft/winget-cli) — it's completely unofficial.

 ## Table of contents